whoislewys/screenkey/README.rst

 You should always check the documentation of your distribution to see which input method *should* be running and how it should be configured.
 The above guide is not meant to be exhaustive.
-If nothing works, get in touch with the authors or file an issue on Github to get more help.
+If nothing works, get in touch with the authors or file an issue on Gitlab to get more help.

 Cannot stop Screenkey or no status icon